Using Cash to Pay Employees and Independent Contractors

 - Employers must verify the work eligibility of newly hired employees, using Form I-9 or the E-Verify system.
 This verification put the employee in the federal system, and if these employees are paid in cash, agency cross-checks can uncover attempts to avoid payroll taxes by paying in cash.

-Effect of Cash Payments on Employees
+Effect on Employees

 CPA Gail Rosen says this about paying employees with cash: